finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 # **get_dates**
 > ResourceListOfCalendarDate get_dates(scope, code, from_effective_at=from_effective_at, to_effective_at=to_effective_at, as_at=as_at, id_filter=id_filter)

-[BETA] Get dates for a specific calendar
+[BETA] GetDates: Get dates for a specific calendar

 Get dates from a specific calendar within a specific window of effective time, at a point in AsAt time.
 Providing an id filter can further refine the results.